masamitsu-murase/single_binary_stackless_python/Doc/library/stackless/scheduler.rst

 .. note::

-   Tasklets that do long running calls outside of Python are not something this mechanism has any insight into.
+   Tasklets that do long running calls outside of |PY| code are not something this mechanism has any insight into.
 These calls might be doing synchronous IO, complex :mod:`math` module operations that execute in the underlying C library or a range of other things.